menh/ZenUnmanaged/README.md

 * “Sleep” Element stops loop for 1 second and after that steps are repeated

 <br/><br/>
+“Start”, “Counter” and “Sleep” Elements in this loop are native, and “Debug” is managed.
+<br/><br/>
 Special tags exists inside Zenodys platform.
 One of them is “result” tag that allow sharing results between Elements.
 Here is example of “Debug” Element text property:<br/><br/>
 ![alt text](ReadmeFiles/DebugText.PNG "Debug Text")